Poseida Therapeutics Announces - GuruFocus.com

 PR Newswire

 SAN DIEGO, Aug.
-4, 2022 /PRNewswire/ -- Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinical-stage biopharmaceutical company utilizing proprietary genetic engineering platform technologies to create cell and gene therapeutics with the capacity to cure, today announced the pricing of an underwritten public offering of 20,000,000 shares of its common stock at a public offering price of $3.50 per share.
-The gross proceeds to Poseida from the offering, before deducting underwriting discounts and commissions and other estimated offering expenses, are expected to be approximately $70.0 million.
-In addition, Poseida has granted the underwriters a 30-day option to purchase up to an additional 3,000,000 shares of its common stock.
-All of the shares to be sold in the offering are to be sold by Poseida.
-The offering is expected to close on or about August 8, 2022, subject to customary closing conditions.
+8, 2022 /PRNewswire/ -- Poseida Therapeutics, Inc. (Nasdaq: PSTX), a clinical-stage biopharmaceutical company utilizing proprietary genetic engineering platform technologies to create cell and gene therapeutics with the capacity to cure, today announced the closing of its previously announced underwritten public offering of 23,000,000 shares of its common stock at a public offering price of $3.50 per share, including 3,000,000 shares sold pursuant to the full exercise of the underwriters' option to purchase additional shares.
+All of the shares were sold by Poseida.
+Including the option exercise, the aggregate gross proceeds to Poseida from the offering, before deducting underwriting discounts and commissions and other offering expenses, were $80.5 million.

-Piper Sandler and William Blair & Company, L.L.C. are acting as joint book-running managers for the offering.
-Cantor Fitzgerald & Co. and BTIG, LLC are also acting as book-running managers for the offering.
+Piper Sandler and William Blair & Company, L.L.C. acted as joint book-running managers for the offering.
+Cantor Fitzgerald & Co. and BTIG, LLC also acted as book-running managers for the offering.

-The offering is being made pursuant to a shelf registration statement on Form S-3, including a base prospectus, previously filed and declared effective by the Securities and Exchange Commission (the "SEC").
-The offering is being made only by means of a written prospectus and prospectus supplement that form a part of the registration statement.
-A copy of the final prospectus supplement and accompanying prospectus relating to the offering will be filed with the SEC and will be available for free on the website of the SEC at www.sec.gov.
-Copies of the final prospectus supplement and accompanying prospectus relating to the offering may be obtained, when available, by contacting Piper Sandler, Attention: Prospectus Department, 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, by telephone at (800) 747-3924 or by email at [email protected]; or William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687 or by email at [email protected].
+The offering was made pursuant to a shelf registration statement on Form S-3, including a base prospectus, previously filed and declared effective by the Securities and Exchange Commission (the "SEC").
+The offering was made only by means of a written prospectus and prospectus supplement that formed a part of the registration statement.
+A copy of the final prospectus supplement and accompanying prospectus relating to the offering have been filed with the SEC and are available for free on the website of the SEC at www.sec.gov.
+Copies of the final prospectus supplement and accompanying prospectus relating to the offering may be obtained by contacting Piper Sandler, Attention: Prospectus Department, 800 Nicollet Mall, J12S03, Minneapolis, MN 55402, by telephone at (800) 747-3924 or by email at [email protected]; or William Blair & Company, L.L.C., Attention: Prospectus Department, 150 North Riverside Plaza, Chicago, IL 60606, by telephone at (800) 621-0687 or by email at [email protected].

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy these securities, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.